ucfcbb/RaPID2/README.md

 ## Citation

 If you use RaPID2 in your research, we would appreciate a citation.

+Tang, K., et al. RaPID2: A Parallel Scalable Framework for Identity-by-Descent Segment Detection via Parallel PBWT.

+Bioinformatics Advances, Accepted for publication (2026).

-The associated paper is currently in preparation and the link will be provided here once available.
+The DOI and publication link will be updated here upon official release.

 ## References